the-data-center/Who-Lives/WhoLivesMarkdown.md

 </div>

-Between 2000 and 2023, the number of Hispanics in Jefferson Parish more than doubled – reaching 79,805 or more than 19 percent of the total parish population.
-In Orleans and St. Bernard parishes, the Hispanic population nearly doubled – growing to 29,563 (8 percent of the population) in Orleans and 6,206 (14 percent of the population) in St. Bernard.
-The number of Hispanics St. Charles, St. John the Baptist, Plaquemines, and St. James more than doubled reaching 4,231, 3,788, 2,250, and 395 respectively.
+Between 2000 and 2023, the number of Hispanics in Jefferson Parish more than doubled — reaching 79,805 or more than 19 percent of the total parish population.
+In Orleans and St. Bernard parishes, the Hispanic population nearly doubled — growing to 29,563 (8 percent of the population) in Orleans and 6,206 (14 percent of the population) in St. Bernard.
+The number of Hispanics in St. Charles, St. John the Baptist, Plaquemines, and St. James more than doubled reaching 4,231, 3,788, 2,250, and 395 respectively.

 As of July 2023, there were 126,238 Hispanics in the metro area, representing 13 percent of the metro population.
 This is up from 2000